-Going to the office is fast becoming a thing of the past for a large percentage of the world’s population.
+Going to the office is fast becoming a thing of the past for many of the world’s population.
 Interestingly, the available data indicates working remotely or outside the office is becoming the norm in many professions.

 A combination of new technology, changing attitudes about work, and labor shortages in some fields are making remote work more accessible than ever before.
 Both employers and employees are embracing remote work because of its benefits.

-Lower costs, increased efficiency, higher productivity, greater employee satisfaction, higher morale, and reduced stress are just a few of the benefits of remote work.
-Given those benefits, employers of all shapes and sizes are embracing remote work.
+Remote work offers many benefits, including lower costs, increased efficiency, higher productivity, greater employee satisfaction, higher morale, and reduced stress.
+Given these benefits, employers of all sizes embrace remote work.

 Here are 78 statistics and commentaries that show the popularity of remote work and offer a glimpse of the growing popularity of remote work.